soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-03 Mobile food vending unit classifications.* ::

 Mobile food vending units shall be classified based on the foods, processing and packaging of foods served.
-Class A and Class B units are processing units and Class C, Class D and Class E units are non-processing units for the purpose of payment of the permit fees set forth in § 17-308 (c) of the Administrative Code, or successor provision, and Article 5 of the Health Code.
+Class A and Class B units are processing units and Class C, Class D and Class E units are non-processing units for the purpose of payment of the permit fees set forth in § 17-308(c) of the Administrative Code, or successor provision, and 24 RCNY Health Code Article 5.

-(a) Class A mobile food vending unit means a processing unit on which raw, pre-cooked and/or manufactured potentially hazardous foods requiring temperature control as specified in Health Code § 81.09 are stored, prepared and provided for individual service.
+(a) Class A mobile food vending unit means a processing unit on which raw, pre-cooked and/or manufactured potentially hazardous foods requiring temperature control as specified in 24 RCNY Health Code § 81.09 are stored, prepared and provided for individual service.
 Such foods include, but are not limited to, grilled or fried meats, sausages, poultry, shish kebab, hamburgers, eggs and gyros.

-(b) Class B mobile food vending unit means a processing unit in or on which pre-cooked and/or manufactured potentially hazardous foods requiring temperature control as specified in § 81.09 of the Health Code are stored, prepared and provided for individual service.
+(b) Class B mobile food vending unit means a processing unit in or on which pre-cooked and/or manufactured potentially hazardous foods requiring temperature control as specified in 24 RCNY Health Code § 81.09 are stored, prepared and provided for individual service.
 Such foods include, but are not limited to, sandwiches prepared on the unit, raw fruits, vegetables and salads, breads, bagels and rolls buttered or topped with cream cheese on the unit, smoothies and soft serve ice cream.

-(c) Class C mobile food vending unit means a non-processing unit in or on which only intact, prepackaged potentially hazardous foods requiring temperature control as specified in Health Code § 81.09 are provided for individual service.
+(c) Class C mobile food vending unit means a non-processing unit in or on which only intact, prepackaged potentially hazardous foods requiring temperature control as specified in 24 RCNY Health Code § 81.09 are provided for individual service.
 Such foods include, but are not be limited to, prepackaged frozen desserts, prepackaged sandwiches, and prepackaged and presliced fruits and vegetables.

 (d) Class D mobile food vending unit means a non-processing unit in or on which non-potentially hazardous packaged or unpackaged foods not requiring temperature control for safety are provided or served.
 Such foods include, but are not limited to, brewed coffee and tea, donuts, pastries, rolls and bagels buttered or topped with cream cheese at a commissary, popcorn, cotton candy, nuts, candied nuts, soft pretzels, and chestnuts, regardless of whether such foods are heated for aesthetic purposes.
-However, mobile food vending units that prepare and serve any potentially hazardous foods, including but not limited to, dairy products, pre-cooked or manufactured knishes, boiled frankfurters and sausages are Class D mobile food units that require equipment or other means of holding potentially hazardous foods at the temperatures required by Articles 81 and 89 of the Health Code.
+However, mobile food vending units that prepare and serve any potentially hazardous foods, including but not limited to, dairy products, pre-cooked or manufactured knishes, boiled frankfurters and sausages are Class D mobile food units that require equipment or other means of holding potentially hazardous foods at the temperatures required by 24 RCNY Health Code Articles 81 and 89.

 (e) Class E mobile food vending unit means a green cart or other non-processing mobile food vending unit in or on which only non-potentially hazardous uncut fruits and vegetables are sold or held for sale or service.